Sigismund Payne Best: Imprisonment

 Best was imprisoned at the Sachsenhausen detention camp between 1940 and 1945, and for a few months of 1945, in the Dachau concentration camp.
 Fluent in German and having the protection of the Gestapo, he was able to make life in Sachsenhausen as palatable as he could, collecting a good wardrobe of clothes, a library of books and a radio to keep himself informed with the progress of the war.

 During his imprisonment, he came into contact with a number of famous figures, including not only Elser, but also the famed theologian Dietrich Bonhoeffer, whose last message he relayed to Bonhoeffer's friend George Bell.
 Bell and Bonhoeffer's efforts to interest the British government in supporting German anti-Nazi forces failed in large part because of Churchill's distaste for Chamberlain's actions and the fear of another Venlo Incident.
 In late April 1945, Best was on the transport to Tyrol where he was liberated by regular German troops under the Command of Wichard von Alvensleben.

 Life after World War II

 After the war, Best ran an import-export business in The Hague dealing in Humber bicycles.
 In 1953, his marriage to May ended.
-After marrying his third wife, Bridget, they moved to Calne, Wiltshire, England.
+He lived with his third wife, Bridget for many years before her Roman catholic husband died and they married. they lived near wiltshire'e Hampshire border where she was a teacher before they moved to where he died.
+Calne, Wiltshire, England.

 In 1950, with permission from Stewart Graham Menzies, head of SIS ('C'), Best published his memoirs under the title The Venlo Incident that became a bestseller.
 He died in 1978, aged 93, in Calne.
 His ashes were scattered in the Garden of Remembrance of the crematorium in Swindon.